seelabs/scratch_docs/xls-xchainbridge.md

 The account that must send the `XChainCommit` transaction on the source chain.

-Since the destination may be specified in the `XChainCommit` transaction, if the `SourceAccount` wasn't specified, another account could try to specify a different destination and steal the funds.
+Since the destination may be specified in the `XChainCommit` transaction, if the `OtherChainSource` wasn't specified, another account could try to specify a different destination and steal the funds.

 This also allows us to limit the number of attestations that would be considered valid, since we know which account will send the `XChainCommit` transaction.

 #### 2.3.2.
 The **`XChainCommit`** transaction

+The `XChainCommit` transaction is the second step in a cross-chain transfer.
+It puts assets into trust on the locking chain so that they may be wrapped on the issuing chain, or burns wrapped assets on the issuing chain so that they may be returned on the locking chain.

 ##### 2.3.2.1.
 Fields